 اهدنا الصراط المستقيمA way of those for whom you have provided

 صراط الذين أنعمت عليهمrather than a way for whom is the degradation,

 غير المغضوب عليهمnor (a way) of the deviants.

-This piece from the Binah Hymnody introduces one of the fundamental prayers which the Sassanian Edah produced.
+This piece from the Binah Hymnody introduces one of the fundamental prayers which the Pahlavi Edah produced.
 It begins by declaring in Arabic, Alhamdulilah meaning the Praise for God which is not the same as saying Hamdelah meaning "Praise God" or Hamdulilah meaning "Praise be to God".
 The sign of the creed follows using the index finger of the right hand touching the forehead while saying "Master" then below the naval to say "kind" and the right and left shoulders to say "merciful".
 In it, Binah is saying that petitioners should express their dependence upon the movement of our Lord's Spirit at every opportunity requesting signs on which decisions would be the correct choices to make.